m6ng/Undertale_Battle/README.md

 We used the Eclipse IDE to write and run the Java code.
 Note there are way better ways to program/create the game, but at the time, the two of us only knew our limited knowledge of Java, Eclipse, and Java GUIs to make our idea into reality.

-The file "Fight.java" should be used to run the game.
+Note: To run the game, be sure to run the file "Fight.java".